stringsync/musicxml/README.md

 me to use a structure that was more compatible with TypeScript.
 I considered transforming musicxml.xsd into these descriptors, but I wrote labeling functionality that made it easy to reference logical groups.
-For example, the [<note> element](https://www.w3.org/2021/06/musicxml40/musicxml-reference/elements/note/) has multiple choices for what its contents can be. musicxml.xsd does not name these choices.
+For example, the [<note> element](https://www.w3.org/2021/06/musicxml40/musicxml-reference/elements/note/) has multiple choices for what its main content can be. musicxml.xsd does not name these choices.
 In my descriptor library, I name them making them easier to work with (see [src/lib/elements/Note.ts](src/lib/elements/Note.ts)).